104 N Trinity, Decatur TX 76234 (940) 627-4427

 #12 Clarify relationships

-the relationship represents.
-Unless otherwise stated, an agent represents the seller
+what the relationship represents.
+Unless otherwise stated, an agent represents the

-in transactions for the sale of a home.
-This agent, as part of his or her fiduciary duty,
+seller in transactions for the sale of a home.
+This agent, as part of his or her

-must ensure that the seller’s (and not your) position is represented throughout the
+fiduciary duty, must ensure that the seller’s (and not your) position is represented

 #13 Ask for a written CMA

-market.
+the market.
 A Realtor® can request this report for any home and neighborhood.
-Ask for

-this report in writing.
-With this valuable document, you’ll have solid, reliable
+Ask for this report in writing.
+With this valuable document, you’ll have solid,

-information about how fairly a home is priced compared to its real market value.
+reliable information about how fairly a home is priced compared to its real market

 #14 Know the seller